manobendro/MusicBobber/README.md

 <br />
 #### Support ####
 * * *
-If you have any other questions regarding the use of this library, please contact us for support at info@cleveroad.com (email subject: "Android loading animation view.
+If you have any other questions regarding the use of this library, please contact us for support at info@cleveroad.com (email subject: "Audio Widget Overlay View.
 Support request.")

 <br />
 #### License ####